marukowanzi/ManusTest/README.md

 A test repository for exploring GitHub functionality

 ## About This Branch
-This is the Zijun branch, created for testing branch management and merge operations.
+This is Manus' branch, created for testing branch management and merge operations.

 ## Features
 - Repository creation